webix-hub/docs/data/file_manager/configuration.md

 });
 ~~~

-To remove an existing action you can call remove() method for it:
+To remove an existing action you can call api/link/ui.proto_remove.md method for it:

 ~~~js
 menu.remove("upload");